TI-Toolkit/tokens-wiki/tokens/BackgroundOff.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>draw</kbd>, `BACKGROUND`, `2:BackgroundOff:`
 <hr>

-The `BackgroundOff` command has only one purpose: turn the background off.
+The <tt>BackgroundOff</tt> command has only one purpose: turn the background off.
 Run the command on its own line in a program with no other characters or arguments.

 ```ti-basic
 :BackgroundOn BLUE //Makes background blue